kawhi66/npm-analyzer/README.md

 # npm-analyzer
-an analyzer for npm package
+an analyzer for npm package, I am still working on it